AI Satellite Imagery Analysis

 - ✓Recommend SAR vs optical for a given scene and date

-- ✓Point you to the exact area and date worth imaging
+- ✓Point you to the exact area and date worth imaging, and tie findings to sources

 It can’t